DonaldMbosseu/Pixsalle/README.md

 * `.env` file
 * `cypress` folder

-## How to create and destroy my services
+# :computer: How to create and destroy my services

 I Use `docker compose up` to create the services.
 And use `docker compose down` to destroy them.

-## How to run tests
+# :book: How to run tests
 To run tests, you can run:

 ```
 docker run --env CYPRESS_baseUrl=http://nginx:80 -v "${PWD}:/cypress" -w /cypress --network="pixsalle-template_default" -it --rm vcaballerosalle/cypress-mysql:1.0 /cypress --browser chrome --spec "cypress/integration/sign-in.spec.js"
 ```

-Important notes:
+# :notebook: Important notes:

 * First, you have to specify the spec at the end of the command. `cypress/integration/sign-in.spec.js` is the spec run by the previous command.
 If you remove the `--spec` flag and the corresponding argument, cypress will run all specs